khoi0102/BankAccountManagement/README.md

-A simple bank managment using C
+A simple bank account managment using C